vboyev-MSFT/defender-docs/exposure-management/configure-data-connectors.md

      - Wiz (coming soon)
      - Palo Alto (coming soon)

+> [!Note]
+> It may take up to an hour for data to start flowing after the data connector is configured.

-1. Go to **Data Connectors** in the Exposure Management navigation.
+2. Go to **Data Connectors** in the Exposure Management navigation.
 1. Select **Connect** on the selected data connector from the external connectors catalog.
 1. A side pane opens with the relevant connectivity details.
 Fill in the required fields and select **Connect**.
 1. The data connector is now connected and will start ingesting data from the external source.

-> **Note:** It may take up to an hour for data to start flowing after the data connector is configured.

 ## Allowlist IP addresses